Hôtel de Bernuy: The main gate

 In 1504 Merigo Cayla was commissioned to build the main gate.
 Crowned with an ogee arch decorated with cabbage leaf and bordered with pinnacles, the gate conforms to the fashion of the period: flamboyant gothic.
 When Bernuy started to undertake his grand Renaissance courtyard, he instructed the architect Louis Privat to move this gate to rue Gambetta and to bring it up.
 Privat duly inserted into the brick wall several sculpted ornaments typical of the Renaissance: putti bearing the owner's motto and arms, and portraits medallions.
-The coexistance of the two styles (gothic and Renaissance) was frequent at that time.
+The coexistence of the two styles (gothic and Renaissance) was frequent at that time.
 It had the advantage of combining prestigious ornaments, both traditional and innovative.

 The Renaissance courtyard

 Circa 1530, Bernuy asked to architect Louis Privat to separate the personal and professional parts of his hôtel.
 From 1530 to 1536 he built a new courtyard on rue Gambetta in which he gave free rein to the vocabulary of the Renaissance.
 The portrait medallions of the owners, shown holding phylacteries (scrolls), seem to welcome the visitors.
 Tall and powerful candelabra columns punctuating the arcades confer a great sense of monumentality to the courtyard.
 The upper gallery, supported by the great surbased arch, has windows that feature Corinthian columns, a first in Toulouse.
 Their design came from a treatise on architecture.
 The abundant use of stone, unheard of at the time in Toulouse, demonstrated the wealth of the owner.

 Considering its ambitious design and extravagant dimensions, the great arch must be the most extraordinary feature of this courtyard.
 Its unique character also comes from the bespoke treatment of each of the coffers.
 Their partitions, along with the hanging roses between them, ignore the curve of the arch and are instead perfectly vertical, an effect that must have made the stonemason's work considerably more difficult.